abozaralizadeh/AzureDevopsAPIM/README.md

 ![Alt text](image-3.png)

-So at the end, the first stage will get the current status of the APIM-PRE and update the Devops Repo, the second stage get the Devops Repo and updates the APIM-BS and the last one get the Devops Repo and updates the APIM-PROD.
+So in the end, the first stage will get the current status of the APIM-PRE and update the Devops Repo, the second stage will get the Devops Repo and updates the APIM-BS and the last one will get the Devops Repo and updates the APIM-PROD.

 ![Alt text](image-4.png)